 The School of Nursing maintains an active Practice Program.
 Many practice activities are implemented through health care agencies in West Texas.
-In Lubbock, additional practice activities originate from The Nursing Center, a faculty operated site for direct access of nursing services, by community clients.
+In Lubbock, additional practice activities originate from The Nursing Center, a faculty operated site for direct access to services by community clients.